Thomas Hobbes: Leviathan

-In Leviathan, Hobbes set out his doctrine of the foundation of states and legitimate governments and creating an objective science of morality.
+In Leviathan, Hobbes set out his doctrine of the foundation of states and legitimate governments and created an objective science of morality.
 Much of the book is occupied with demonstrating the necessity of a strong central authority to avoid the evil of discord and civil war.

 Beginning from a mechanistic understanding of human beings and their passions, Hobbes postulates what life would be like without government, a condition which he calls the state of nature.
-In that state, each person would have a right, or license, to everything in the world.
+In that state, each person would have a right, or licence, to everything in the world.
 This, Hobbes argues, would lead to a "war of all against all" (bellum omnium contra omnes).
-The description contain one of the best-known passages in English philosophy, which describes the natural state humankind would be in, were it not for political community:
+The description contains one of the best-known passages in English philosophy, which describes the natural state humankind would be in, were it not for political community:

 In such condition, there is no place for industry; because the fruit thereof is uncertain: and consequently no culture of the earth; no navigation, nor use of the commodities that may be imported by sea; no commodious building; no instruments of moving, and removing, such things as require much force; no knowledge of the face of the earth; no account of time; no arts; no letters; no society; and which is worst of all, continual fear, and danger of violent death; and the life of man, solitary, poor, nasty, brutish, and short.